Dudoxx/dudoxx_langchain/dudoxx_extraction/README.md

-# Dudoxx LangChain - Extraction Module
+# Dudoxx Extraction

-Dudoxx Extraction is a Python package for extracting structured information from large text documents using LangChain components and Large Language Models (LLMs).
-This module is part of the Dudoxx LangChain project maintained by the Dudoxx organization.

-## Features

-- Extract structured information from text documents
+A powerful, domain-aware extraction framework for extracting structured information from unstructured text documents.

-- Support for multiple domains (medical, legal, etc.)
-- Customizable field extraction
-- Multiple output formats (JSON, text, XML)
-- Asynchronous and synchronous APIs
-- Environment variable configuration via .env file
+## Overview

+Dudoxx Extraction is a comprehensive framework that combines domain knowledge with advanced LLM capabilities to extract structured information from various document types.
+The framework is designed to be flexible, extensible, and easy to use, making it suitable for a wide range of extraction tasks across different domains.

+## Key Components

+### Domain Identifier

 - Custom LLM endpoint support

 ## Installation